CAMERA-MRI/SWiM/Resources/Week 1/Day 4 content description.md

 3. Ashwath, M, 2017.
 Safety of CMR during pregnancy and lactation.
 Society for Cardiovascular Magnetic Resonance, pp. 1-2.
 4. Herrey, A.S., Francis, J.M., Hughes, M. and Ntusi, N.A., 2019.
 Cardiovascular magnetic resonance can be undertaken in pregnancy and guide clinical decision-making in this patient population.
 European Heart Journal-Cardiovascular Imaging, 20(3), pp.291-297.
 5. Barison, A., Baritussio, A., Cipriani, A., De Lazzari, M., Aquaro, G.D., Guaricci, A.I., Pica, S., Pontone, G., Todiere, G., Indolfi, C. and Dellegrottaglie, S., 2021.
 Cardiovascular magnetic resonance: What clinicians should know about safety and contraindications.
 International Journal of Cardiology, 331, pp.322-328.
+6. Levine GN, Gomes AS, Arai AE, Bluemke DA, Flamm SD, Kanal E, Manning WJ, Martin ET, Smith JM, Wilke N, Shellock FS; American Heart Association Committee on Diagnostic and Interventional Cardiac Catheterization; American Heart Association Council on Clinical Cardiology; American Heart Association Council on Cardiovascular Radiology and Intervention.
+Safety of magnetic resonance imaging in patients with cardiovascular devices: an American Heart Association scientific statement from the Committee on Diagnostic and Interventional Cardiac Catheterization, Council on Clinical Cardiology, and the Council on Cardiovascular Radiology and Intervention: endorsed by the American College of Cardiology Foundation, the North American Society for Cardiac Imaging, and the Society for Cardiovascular Magnetic Resonance.
+Circulation.
+2007 Dec 11;116(24):2878-91.
-6. Houston Methodist DeBakey CV Education.
+7. Houston Methodist DeBakey CV Education.
 (2021, September 28).
 Cardiovascular MR: Basic Principles and Overview of Technique (Dipan Shah, MD) September 28, 2021 [Video].
 YouTube. https://www.youtube.com/watch?v=xQbWlyiRuWM

 ----------------------------